 Lechowick and Latham try to leave their mark, but they stick around so long -- and get so caught up in their own PR -- they end up leaving scars.
 At one point in Season 11, Karen refers to Open Mike as "my show," and Diane is quick to correct her: "Our show.
 The show."
 Lechowick and Latham, during their final two seasons, come to see Knots as "their show," and it ultimately proves their undoing.
 But the final third of Season 11 -- enormously entertaining -- is their last gasp of greatness.
 It's not impeccable, but it's indelible.

 Want more Knots?
-Check out my posts on Season 3 and Season 14.
-Both seasons helmed by the great Ann Marcus, and both remarkable.
-Also Season 4, a shrewd and ultimately successful reinvention; Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; and Season 9, in which the show once again gets back to basics, after a couple unrecognizable years.
+Check out my posts on Season 1, which establishes the characters and struggles to set the tone; Season 3, in which the show finally masters the challenges inherent in its premise; Season 4, a shrewd and ultimately successful reinvention; Season 6, one of the series' best story-lines, and its greatest acting showcase; Season 7, in which Dallas scribe David Paulsen, newly installed as headwriter, shows an astonishing lack of affinity for the characters; Season 8, in which the characters return, but the plotting goes haywire; Season 9, in which the show once again gets back to basics, after a couple unrecognizable years; and Season 14, in which the great soap writer Ann Marcus, who'd guided the series during a critical time in its history, returns for one last glorious hurrah.